jmshaffer33/qb25-answers/week_11/README.md

-histogram should look like Poisson pretty well, a bit noisy

-lambda = coverage #

 # Ex 1.1
 ## How many 100bp reads are needed to sequence a 1Mbp genome to 3x coverage?
 1Mbp x 3x = 3Mbp of data